-The per capita income in Wabash in 2010 was $21,280, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,120 for a family of four.
+The per capita income in Wabash in 2010 was $22,630, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $90,520 for a family of four.

 The people who call Wabash home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wabash residents report their race to be White, followed by Asian.
-Important ancestries of people in Wabash include Irish, English, French , and European.
+The greatest number of Wabash residents report their race to be White, followed by Native American.
+Important ancestries of people in Wabash include Irish, English, French , and Dutch.

 The most common language spoken in Wabash is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Korean.